On this page you will find information about language revision - how to order and what to do before you send a document for revision.

 Contact the language coordinator for more information.
 If you email, please

-Ordering revision under the framework agreement
+Ordering from the framework agreement - re-opened competition

-The framework suppliers for English are:
+The framework suppliers for revision of texts written in English are:

+There is a form for requesting a quote (only available in Swedish).
 Remember to send a purchase order from the Proceedo e-purchasing system to confirm the order.

 Before you send your text for revision